 I am mad about Fiesta!
 I started buying the American dinnerware in 1996, while living in San Francisco.
 Its bright colours cheered me up, after a distressing breakup with a boyfriend.
 This is just a portion of my collection, stored on a vintage zinc boulangerie cart (next to an American retro refrigerator).
-My husband constantly tells me I have too much Fiestaware and should get rid of it, but I refuse.
-It makes me happy and is my only American collectible, after most of my Nelson McCoy pottery vanished in the move from Paris.
+My husband often reminds me I have too much Fiestaware and should get rid of it, but I refuse.
+It makes me happy and is one of my few remaining collections of American pottery, after most of my Nelson McCoy pottery vanished in the move from Paris.
 I have enough plates to invite the entire neighbourhood for dinner!

 This photograph was shot with late afternoon sunshine from the French doors to the balcony hitting the scene.
 The image below was taken in natural light, so the colours are more subtle.
 The 1930s pitcher was made by Hall Pottery.

 Just back from a few days in England, where we took an afternoon stroll along the Thames...